alepez/threescanner/README.md

     make DEBUG=1 all

-Test scripts are `test/mocks/` and automatic tests start with `auto_`.
+Test scripts are in `test/scripts/` and automatic tests start with `auto_`.
 Automatic tests can be called with `make test`.

+Unit tests are in `test/unit` and can be called with `make unit_test`.
+You need to install [gmock](https://code.google.com/p/googlemock/) first.

 ## What is structured light?